andreagrisafi/SALTED/docs/installation.md

 ### CP2K

-The possibility of printing density coefficients and the 2-center auxiliary integrals needed to train SALTED, is made available starting from the v2023.1 release of CP2K.
+Printing of density coefficients and 2-center auxiliary integrals needed to train SALTED is made available starting from the v2023.1 release of CP2K.